Advice On Developing A Small Business Financial Plan

 A balance sheet is a snapshot in time that lists all the Assets that the business owns as well as all the Liabilities it still owes.
 When you subtract the liabilities from the assets, you get the Equity which is what lenders and investors are most interested in.

-Since a balance sheet in a business plan is required only for existing business with some history, it is recommended that you export the balance sheet from your accounting software.
+Since a balance sheet in a business plan is required only for existing businesses with some history, it is recommended that you export the balance sheet from your accounting software.
 As said earlier, if this is a new venture, then a balance sheet is often not included.

 Profit & Loss

-When your business plan is being written for an existing business the financial plan section should also include a Profit and Loss Statement (P&L).
+When your business plan is being written for an existing business, the financial plan section should also include a Profit and Loss Statement (P&L).

 Key Benchmark Ratios

-When it comes to financing a business, lenders and investors need a way to compare one business to its peers to determine its performance.
+When it comes to financing a business, lenders and investors need a way to compare one business to its peers, to determine its performance.

-The Risk Management Associates Annual Statement (RMA) study is used to benchmark existing businesses against other businesses in the same industry using a series of benchmark ratios.
+The Risk Management Associates Annual Statement (RMA) study is used to benchmark existing businesses against other businesses in the same industry, using a series of benchmark ratios.
 The primary purpose of including key benchmark ratios is to show lenders and investors how well the business is doing as compared to their peers.
-You can download the following preamble section of the RMA that does a good job of explaining the various ratios and how to construct the equations that you can add to your financial plan.
+You can download the following preamble section of the RMA that does a good job at explaining the various ratios and how to construct the equations that you can add to your financial plan.